sezan92/sezan92.github.io/_posts/2022-11-27-Reinforce.md

 ## Conclusion

 To conclude, Reinforce method opens the pathway to policy gradient methods, making continuous action based problems easier to solve.
 But it has high variance issue.
 It needs to be updated.
 Which will be subject to my upcoming blogs.
+Although I mentioned about the continuous actions, this blog is still working with discrete actions!
+In the part 2 of reinforce, I will try to update the action into Continuous one!

+If you have any question or comment, please ask at `sezan92[at]gmail[dot]com`